By Melinda Maryniuk, MEd, RD, CDCES

 Supplies to have on hand:

-Broth or light soups (helps replace fluids and electroyles)
+- Broth or light soups (helps replace fluids & electrolytes)

-If you’d liked to learning about staying healthy with diabetes click, here.
+If you’d like to learn about staying healthy with diabetes, click here.